nikitapitliya006/COVID19-ReturnToWork/WebsiteChannel/2-RegisterApp-APIpermissions.md

-# Step 5: Call the Microsoft Graph REST API
+# Step 2: Register Healthcare bot as an Enterprise App and provide appropriate API permissions

 For a COVID-19 Return to Work solution, follow these steps to register your bot app and use the Microsoft Graph REST API: